Starling Marte: Minor leagues

 Marte signed with the Pittsburgh Pirates in 2007 and was primarily a center fielder during his time in the minors.
-In 2010, he played 60 games for the Pirates' Class-A affiliate, the Bradenton Marauders, ending with a batting average of .315.
+In 2010, he played 60 games for the Pirates' Single-A affiliate, the Bradenton Marauders, ending with a batting average of .315.
 He hit 16 doubles and five triples that season while also stealing 22 bases.
 Marte represented the Pirates at the 2011 All-Star Futures Game.
 In 2011, while playing for the Altoona Curve, Marte was an Eastern League Mid-Season All-Star and Post-Season All-Star, a Baseball America Double-A All-Star, a Topps Double-A All-Star, and a Milb.com organization All-Star.
 On August 15, 2011, Marte was named the EL's Player of the Week.
 Marte also won the Eastern League batting title with a .332 batting average and was named the Eastern League Rookie of the Year.
-Marte was added to the Pirates 40-man roster on November 18, 2011.
+Marte was added to the Pirates' 40-man roster on November 18.

 Marte was ranked number 73 on Baseball Americas Top 100 Prospects list in February 2012 and number 56 on Baseball Prospectus's Top 101 Prospect list in February 2012.
 In 2012, while playing for the Indianapolis Indians, Marte was named an International League Mid-Season All-Star.
 On July 2, 2012, Marte was named the International League Player of the Week.